noris-network/cuegen/README.md

 ## Configuration
 A configuration file (preferred name: `cuegen.cue`, [schema][cfgschema]) is required to run `cuegen`.
-For backwards compatibility, and for `cuegen` to work as a kustomize plugin, the yaml format will still be supported in the future.
+For backwards compatibility the yaml format will still be supported in the future.

     cuegen: {
       objectsPath:    "objects"          // this will be dumped to YAML